VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 An initial approach where ComponentEnvSnapshot was **auto-generated on source changes** (ComponentTypeDefinition, Component, Addon, or Workload updates) revealed three critical issues:

 1. **GitOps Circular Dependencies**: Auto-generating snapshots on source changes creates circular update loops.
-When addons or ComponentTypeDefinitions update, controllers auto-generate new snapshots and commit them to git, which triggers reconciliation, which may rollback snapshots before dependent resources sync, causing repeated commits and sync conflicts (as shown in the image below). **Resolution**: In this proposal, ComponentEnvSnapshot is generated on-demand by the ReleasePin controller during reconciliation, not automatically on source changes.
+When addons or ComponentTypeDefinitions update, controllers auto-generate new snapshots and commit them to git, which triggers reconciliation, which may rollback snapshots before dependent resources sync, causing repeated commits and sync conflicts (as shown in the image below). **Resolution**: In this proposal, ComponentEnvSnapshot is generated on-demand by the ReleaseBinding controller during reconciliation, not automatically on source changes.

 ![Circular Dependencies](0554-assets/circular-dependency.png)

 In the image above, when the Addon and ComponentEnvSnapshot are updated in the source code, if the AddOn reconciliation is triggered before the ComponentEnvSnapshot reconciliation, the ComponentEnvSnapshot will be rolled back to the previous version, causing a circular dependency.

-2. **etcd Storage Bloat**: Large snapshot objects embedding full copies of CTD, Addon, Workload, and EnvSettings accumulate during frequent promotions across multiple environments, causing storage pressure. **Note**: This issue can still occur when using embedded content in the Release CR, but is mitigated through:
+2. **etcd Storage Bloat**: Large snapshot objects embedding full copies of CTD, Addon, Workload, and EnvSettings accumulate during frequent promotions across multiple environments, causing storage pressure. **Note**: This issue can still occur when using embedded content in the ComponentRelease CR, but is mitigated through:
-   - **Garbage collection** of unused/old Releases (configurable retention policies)
+   - **Garbage collection** of unused/old ComponentReleases (configurable retention policies)
    - **Git references as an alternative** for users who prefer lightweight objects (GitOps workflows)

-3. **Poor Developer Experience**: Exposing ComponentEnvSnapshot as the primary user-facing resource for promotions reveals internal implementation details rather than expressing the business intent of "deploy this release to this environment." **Resolution**: Release and ReleasePin become the user-facing abstractions with intuitive commands:
+3. **Poor Developer Experience**: Exposing ComponentEnvSnapshot as the primary user-facing resource for promotions reveals internal implementation details rather than expressing the business intent of "deploy this release to this environment." **Resolution**: ComponentRelease and ReleaseBinding become the user-facing abstractions with intuitive commands:
    - **UI**: "Deploy" button or "Promote" button with environment selection
    - **CLI**: `choreo deploy --environment <environment>` or `choreo promote --from <environment> --to <environment>`
    - ComponentEnvSnapshot remains an internal implementation detail